GilOliveira/schemadotorg/modules/schemadotorg_jsonapi/README.md

 - Go to the Schema.org JSON:API configuration page.
   (/admin/config/search/schemadotorg/settings/jsonapi)
-- Enter fields that should default to enabled.
+- Enter base fields that should default to enabled.
-- Enter path prefixes to prepended to a Schema.org JSON:API resource.
+- Check/uncheck use Schema.org types as the JSON:API resource's type
+  and path names.
-- Disable/enable Schema.org JSON:API requirements checking.
+- Check/uncheck use Schema.org properties as the JSON:API resource's field
-- Displays message that corresponding JSON:API resource overwrite was created.

-FAQ
----

-**Why does this module strongly recommend all resources that don't have a matching enabled resource config and Schema.org type to be disabled?**

-Every entity and field in Drupal is exposed via JSON:API with access controls.
-Generally, it is best only to expose the data that consumers need.
-Conceptually, only Schema.org types and properties should be exposed via JSON:API with a few exceptions.
+  names/aliases.